-Earlier this year I replaced all my drives with higher capacity ones (Advice needed on All-Drives replacement), and followed the approach of adding one new one to have enough capacity overhead and then one after the other remove and replace my other drives (with all the steps required in between using the WebUI).
+Earlier this year I replaced all my drives with higher capacity ones (Advice needed on All-Drives replacement - #8 by Hooverdan), and followed the approach of adding one new one to have enough capacity overhead and then one after the other remove and replace my other drives (with all the steps required in between using the WebUI).

 While investigating another issue 9 months later I found that one of the btrfs tasks for removing a device keeps on attempting to do so (and obviously failing because the device has not been there in a long time).